simonra/config/.xkb/README.md

 keyboard.
 Step by step:

 * Change to the us international layout by running:
-    * setxkbmap -layout us -variant altgr-intl -option nodeadkeys
+    * setxkbmap -layout us -variant altgr-intl -option nodeadkeys -option ctrl:nocaps
 * Dump the layout to file by running:
     * xkbcomp $DISPLAY dump\_keyboard\_file\_name.xkb
 * Edit the third and fourth entriesin the "xkbi\_symbols "pc+us(altgr-intl)+inet(evdev)" section (should be at about line 1095).